Frank Elbridge Webb: Family and youth

-Frank Elbridge Webb was born on September 1, 1869, in Angels Camp, part of the California Gold Country, to Annie Settle and Elbridge Webb.
-His father had once been wealthy, but he lost it, and by Webb's birth he was working as a mining engineer at a mine he owned in Angels Camp.
-He died suddenly in that mine when Webb was young.
+Webb's father died in his mine when Webb was very young.
 After his death, Webb began farming and through that and other work he was able to afford an education.
 He graduated from a San Francisco night school in 1886 and received a diploma as a graduate engineer.
 Webb also worked as an elevator boy and then second assistant salesman at a dry goods store in San Francisco.